spudlyo/clipetty/README.md

     ""

-<a id="org7a9939d"></a>
+<a id="org0abaf11"></a>

 ## `clipetty-tmux-ssh-tty`

-This variable tells Clipetty how to run `tmux` to query it's local SSH<sub>TTY</sub> environment variable.
+This variable tells Clipetty how to run `tmux` to query it's local `SSH_TTY` environment variable.
 This default assumes that `tmux` is on your PATH.
 If `tmux` lives elsewhere for you, or it is named something else, you can change it here."

 ```elisp
 (setq clipetty-tmux-ssh-tty "tmux show-environment SSH_TTY")